-Startups fail not because your wallet isn’t overflowing, it’s because you still need to work upon the integrity of everything – People, Place & Product.
+Startups fail not because your wallet isn’t overflowing, it’s because you still need to work on People, Place & Product – Saloni Desai

 Failure is part and parcel of life as an entrepreneur.
 For me, it has been the best learning experience ever.
 I have shared some of the lessons I learned from my failed attempts.

-So without much of an ado, let me hand it over to Saloni.
+So without much ado, let me hand it over to Saloni Desai.

 The False Beginning

-This is an era of startups.
-We see every day there is someone starting up something new.
-Be it barber shop, a café or digital marketing agency.
+It’s an era of startups.
+Every day someone is starting something new.
+Be it a barbershop, a café, or a digital marketing agency.
 You have so many things to sell in the world.

 Some of us will start with the idea also.
 Great!
 You achieved at least 5% of the work that you want to MAKE IT HAPPEN.

-You will go great in the first 1 month.
-Meeting lots of people, showing them the vision about your product, introducing yourself in community business and what not.
+You will go high in the first month.
+Meeting lots of people, showing them the vision about your product, introducing yourself to community business, and whatnot.

 People will call you at their offices and ask you about your product.
 You will enthusiastically promote your business in the best way possible.

-When you will at first meetings, you will be just starting telling the benefits of your product or services, you will also get an exclusively designed business card to show people that you are the player too of this field.
+When you look at first meetings, you will be just starting telling the benefits of your product or services, and you will also get an exclusively designed business card to show people that you are the player too of this field.